SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 identifier (for example <domain:name>, <host:name> or <contact:id>)
 in the HTTP message-body does not match the {id} object identifier in the URL.

+# Session Management

+Session management as described in [@!RFC5730] requires a stateful server, maintaining client and application state.
+One of the main design considerations of REPP is to enable increased scalability for EPP services, for this the server MUST use a stateless architecture.
+Session management functionality MUST be delegated to the HTTP layer.

+The server MUST not create and maintain client sessions for use over multiple client requests and NOT maintain any state information relating to the client or EPP process state.
+The client MUST include authentication credentials for each request.
+This MAY be done by using any of the available HTTP authentication mechanisms, such as those described in [@!RFC2617].

 # HTTP Usage

 REPP uses the REST semantics each HTTP method is assigned a distinct behaviour, section (#http-method) provides a overview of each the behaviour assinged to each method.
 REPP requests are expressed by using an URL resource, an HTTP method, zero or more HTTP headers and a optional message body.